-Mutual funds: Valued at the daily closing price as reported by the fund.
+Mutual Funds - Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
-These funds are required to publish their daily NAV and to transact at that price.
+These funds are required to publish their daily fair value and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

-Stable value fund: The Vantagepoint PLUS Fund is a collective fund that seeks to maintain a stable net asset value.
-It invests primarily in a diversified portfolio of stable-value investments, including traditional guaranteed investment contracts (traditional GICs), separate account GICs, synthetic GICs backed by fixed income securities or investments, and short-term investment funds, including money market mutual funds.
-The Nationwide Stable Value Account ("Account") is a Separate Account Product that seeks to provide a low-risk, stable investment option offering consistently competitive returns for retirement plan investors.
+Deposits (Stable Value Fund) - The Vantagepoint PLUS Fund is a collective fund that seeks to maintain a stable net asset value (NAV).
+It invests primarily in a diversified portfolio of stable-value investments, including traditional guaranteed investment contracts (traditional GICs), separate account GICs, synthetic GICs backed by fixed income securities or investments and short-term investment funds, including money market mutual funds.
+The Nationwide Stable Value Account (Account) is a Separate Account Product that seeks to provide a low-risk, stable investment option offering consistently competitive returns for retirement plan investors.
 The Account invests in a diversified portfolio of fixed income securities.
-Nationwide Life Insurance Company provides a crediting rate guarantee each quarter, which is backed by the assets in the Account are not part of the General Account of Nationwide Life Insurance Company.
-This investment portfolio is not a mutual fund.
+Nationwide Life Insurance Company provides a crediting rate guarantee each quarter, which is backed by the assets in the Account and the claims paying ability of Nationwide Life Insurance Company.